 2 beaten eggs

 In a small saucepan, combine shredded cheese, water, mustard, salt, butter and liquid smoke.
 Over very low flame, stir constantly until the mixture is melted and free of lumps.
 Keep warm.
 In a separate bowl, beat eggs.
 Remove sauce pan from heat and remove a few tablespoons of hot cheese to temper the eggs.
 After the cheese is incorporated, slowly add the egg mixture into the saucepan with cheese, stirring well after each addition.
-When all the egg is stirred in, place the sauce back on the stove and heat gently until mixture is thick.
+When all the egg is stirred in, place the sauce back on the stove and heat gently, stirring continuously, until mixture is thick...about 5 minutes.
 Pour into a crock, cover and chill.

 I poured some of ours into individual silicon cups so I could have lunch box servings.
 It stays spreadable and does not separate even if it comes to room temperature.
 Awesome stuff!
 (If you leave it sitting on the table, it will behave almost like a liquid and settle back to an even surface, but it is so slow, you can't see it happen.
 Does this make sense to you?
 I sounds like an experiment in plastics, huh?)

 Girl Gone Primal.
 In this recipe, you use raw unsalted sunflower seeds, grind them up, add sesame seeds and some water.
 Then you press and roll them out and bake.
 They taste great and hold up really well.
 John loved them and even took some crackers and cheese to work to feed the nutrition expert who is visiting the station today.
 We will see what Dr. Asa thinks!
 We think they are gonna be great on the appetizer table.

 P.S.
 Dr. Asa loved the cheese and crackers, btw.